mennodejong1986/WGS_data_analyses/README.md

 4. Genotype calling: BAM2VCF_run_mpileup_parallel_highway.sh
 5. Obtain pairwise distances for all individuals in vcf-file: VCF_calcdist.sh
 6. Obtain sliding-window heterozygosity-estimates for all individuals in vcf-file: VCF_darwindow.sh
-7. Population-genetic analyses with R package SambaR, using output of step 4 and 5: VCF_PopGenAnalyses_SambaR.txt
+7. Population-genetic analyses with R package SambaR, using output of step 4 and 5: VCF_PopGen_SambaR.txt